 Police begin moving in on pro-Palestinian protesters at UCLA

-Police removed barricades and began dismantling a pro-Palestinian demonstrators' fortified encampment early Thursday at the UCLA campus after hundreds of protesters defied police orders to leave, about 24 hours after counter-protesters attacked a tent encampment on the campus.
+Police removed barricades and began dismantling a fortified encampment of pro-Palestinian demonstrators early Thursday at the University of California, Los Angeles (UCLA) after hundreds of protesters defied police orders to leave and about 24 hours after counter-protesters attacked the tent encampment on the campus.

-The law enforcement effort comes after officers spent hours threatening arrests over loud speakers if people didn't disperse.
+Police detained a handful of people on campus, their wrists in zip ties.
+The action came after officers spent hours threatening arrests over loud speakers if people didn't disperse.
 Hundreds of people had gathered on campus, both inside a barricaded tent encampment and outside of it in support.

-The sound of flash bangs could be heard as police moved in.
+As police helicopters hovered overhead, the sound of flash-bangs, which produce a bright light and a loud noise to disorient and stun people, pierced the air.
+Protesters chanted "where were you last night?" as the officers approached.

+California Highway Patrol officers wearing face shields and protective vests stood with their batons protruding out to separate them from demonstrators, who wore helmets and gas masks and chanted, "you want peace.
+We want justice."

 The police action occurred a night after the UCLA administration and campus police waited hours to stop the counter-protesters' attack.
 The delay drew condemnation from Muslim students and California Gov. Gavin Newsom.

-Demonstrators rebuilt the makeshift barriers around their tents on Wednesday afternoon while state and campus police watched.
+Demonstrators rebuilt the makeshift barriers around their tents on Wednesday while state and campus police watched.

-The tense standoff at UCLA came one night after violence instigated by counter-protesters erupted in the same place.

-Videos began emerging on social media early Thursday of police in the encampment:

-Anthony Cabassa, who describes himself as an independent journalist, then said on X, "CHP Riot Police begin trying to break through protestor barrier, fights ensue, multiple injured."
+When counter-demonstrators attacked the pro-Palestinian encampment Tuesday night, they threw traffic cones, released pepper spray and tore down barriers.
+Fighting continued for several hours before police stepped in, though no arrests were made.
+At least 15 protesters suffered injuries.

-A small city sprang up inside the barricaded encampment, full of hundreds of people and tents on the campus quad.
+By Wednesday afternoon, a small city sprang up inside the reenforced encampment, full of hundreds of people and tents on the campus quad.
 Some protesters said Muslim prayers as the sun set over the campus, while others chanted "we're not leaving" or passed out goggles and surgical masks.
 They wore helmets and headscarves, and discussed the best ways to handle pepper spray or tear gas as someone sang over a megaphone.

 A few constructed homemade shields out of plywood in case they clashed with police forming skirmish lines elsewhere on the campus.
 "For rubber bullets, who wants a shield?" a protester called out.

-Meanwhile, a large crowd of students, alumni and neighbors gathered on campus steps outside the tents, sitting as they listened and applauded various speakers and joined in pro-Palestinian chants.
+Outside the encampment, a crowd of students, alumni and neighbors gathered on campus steps, joining in pro-Palestinian chants.
 A group of students holding signs and wearing T-shirts in support of Israel and Jewish people demonstrated nearby.

 The crowd continued to grow as the night wore on as more and more officers poured onto campus.